ishitaagl20/LearningResponsiveWebDesign/README.md

 # Learning Responsive Web Design
-Completed two sub projects, One is a simple HTML static page and the other is a simple HTML + CSS page.
+Completed three sub projects, One is a simple HTML static page and the other is a simple HTML + CSS page.
+The third, focused on different color techniques in CSS.
 <br>
 Yet to complete other tasks.